6ygb/CAMM/README.md

 - **Refund Policy**: If the a decryption request is not fulfilled (meaning that an operation like adding/removing liquidity or swapping cannot be entirely completed) in time (or in case of outage on Zama's end), the user can request a refund of the sent funds.

-- **Price privacy**: reserves are **obfuscated**, both multiplied by the same number and both are reduced or increased by 5%.
+- **Price privacy**: reserves are **obfuscated**, both multiplied by the same number and both are reduced or increased by a % in the range [0.7 - 3.26].
 An optional external **price scanner address** is whitelisted to read those obfuscated values facilitating decryption from a front end.
 Any user can request decryption right to the obfuscated reserves.

 - **Fees**: a **1% fee** is applied to every swap in order to pay liquidity providers.